How to Apply to Medical School | MedSchoolCoach

 What are the deadlines for medical school applications?

 The exact med school application deadlines change every year.
-Major dates in the 2024 med school timeline are:
+Major dates in the 2024/25 medical school application timeline are:

 By May 1st, you should have already gotten your letters of recommendation, written your personal statement, and ideally taken the MCAT.
 This way, you’ll be ready to fill out your application come May 2nd.
-AMCAS gives you multiple weeks in May to polish your application before submitting it.
+AMCAS gives you multiple weeks in May to polish your application before submitting it, while the other two systems accept applications right away.

 Writing a personal statement is a major component of the med school admissions process.
 A hefty portion of your chance of acceptance rests on this essay, so you want to write the best medical school personal statement that you can.

 What do you write about in your personal statement?
-Explain why you want to pursue medical education.
+Explain why you want to pursue medical education, and not just because you want to “help people.”
 Use this essay to show the admission committees who you are as an individual and what drives you to become a medical student.

-Your response should clearly convey your best qualities, so get feedback from advisers like us at MedSchoolCoach to make the most of your personal statement.
+Your response should clearly convey your best qualities, so get feedback and editing from advisors at MedSchoolCoach to make the most of your personal statement.
+After all, this is one of the only chances you get to stand out regardless of your GPA or MCAT score.

 2. Letters of Recommendation